vedit/apitest/readme.md

-This is an api test repo
+This is a jenkins test repo

 ############################